Of Jellybeans and Elephants

 5 Steps to Make Sure You Get Results for Your Money

-• Use a small team who strive for simplicity and thrive in change
+• Use a small team that strives for simplicity and thrives in change.

-• Use a Plan, Work, Demonstrate, Receive Feedback pattern PER iteration
+• Use a Plan, Work, Demonstrate, and Receive Feedback pattern per iteration.

 • Plan for change.
 Stay small.
 Constantly deliver, assess, and change.